-- At top, select your ticket type: one-way, roundtrip, or multi-city.
+- At the top, select your ticket type: one-way, round trip, or multi-city.

-- At top, select the number of passengers and cabin class.
+- At the top, select the number of passengers and cabin class.

 - To filter your results, click Stops, Airlines, Times, or More.

-- Click Sort by to re-order flights.
-You can see results by Best Flights (a default order that gives you the best trade-off between price and convenience, based on factors such as duration, number of stops, and airport changes during layovers), Price, Duration, and Departure Time.
+- To reorder flights, click Sort by .
+You can find results by Best Flights (a default order that gives you the best trade-off between price and convenience, based on factors such as duration, number of stops, and airport changes during layovers), Price, Duration, and Departure Time.

 - Choose a flight for each part of your trip.